Niimi’iwe Dance Double Bill at Native Earth Performing Arts

 6:00 pm – 8:00 pm

 Pow wow singing and dancing for all abilities.
 Sing, dance, or work on your regalia projects.
 Join Darren Nakogee, Sid Bobb, and other artists as we celebrate together.
+This workshop is presented in partnership with Nipissing First Nation’s Walking Alongside Services.

 Open Making Studio